Important Updates

 Background

 On May 22, 2025, Homeland Security Secretary Kristi Noem sent a letter to Harvard University purporting to revoke its certification to enroll foreign students and exchange visitors in the Student and Exchange Visitor Program.
 Secretary Noem asserted that Harvard had perpetuated an unsafe campus environment and had failed to fully comply with a request for records and information on alleged student misconduct.
 On June 4, President Trump issued a proclamation that banned visa issuance and entry to foreign nationals seeking to enter the United States in F, M, or J status in order to begin attending Harvard University.
-The university filed a lawsuit challenging these actions and was granted a temporary restraining order against the government while the court considered a preliminary injunction.
+The university filed a lawsuit challenging these actions and was granted a temporary restraining order followed by a preliminary injunction barring implementation while the lawsuit continues.

 What the court order means